bernhard-42/kubernetes-on-bare-metal/docs/7_Install_Registry.md

 ## Install docker registry with helm

-Notes:
+- Notes:
     - This is an insecure registry sufficient for my dev environment.
     - Provide 10GB of persitent storage in storage class `gluster-heketi` for the images:

-Installation
+- Installation

         CONFIG=\
         persistence.enabled=true,\
         persistence.storageClass=gluster-heketi,\
         persistence.size=10Gi,\
         service.type=LoadBalancer

         helm install --name registry --set $CONFIG stable/docker-registry

 ## Enable insecure registry for *Docker for Mac*

-Retrive the loadbalancer IP (e.g. REG_IP=192.168.124.230) and add `REG_IP:5000` to `Daemon` Preferences.
+Retrive the loadbalancer IP (REG_IP = e.g. 192.168.124.230) and add `192.168.124.230:5000` to `Daemon` Preferences.
 The  restart *Docker for Mac*

 ## Enable insecure registry on kubernetes nodes